peterdri/ece-communications-labs/_ece450/lab3/fsk-modulator.md

            return len(output_items[0])
      ```

+   Now you can open the block like any other and set the "Low" and "High" parameters to whatever you want.
+It should default to -1 and 1 respectively which is appropriate for this scenario.

 2. Run the flowgraph.
 Stop it soon after starting so that the plot freezes.
 You should see a figure like the following
   ![tx_output.png](figures/tx_output.png)<br>